 Mapline Introduces Radial Heat Mapping

 Radial heat mapping is often associated with weather forecast.
 But that’s not all.
 This is another intuitive way to represent geographical information density according to color.
 Geographical locations data can also be heat mapped using this feature.
-Organizations have been asking us to add this feature as radial heat maps can help them them track their marketing program impact.
-Anyone who wants to visualize a geo-spatial element’s size by radius derived from a data field will be thrilled to get their first radial heat map created.
+Organizations have been asking us to add this feature as radial heat maps can help them track their marketing program impact.
+Anyone who wants to visualize a geo-spatial element’s size by radius derived from a data field will be thrilled to get their first radial map created.